swaptacular/swpt_accounts/README.rst

    success of the eventual subsequent *commit*.
 This paradigm allows many transfers to be committed atomically.

+5. Actors other than creditors (called *coordinators*), can make transfers from one creditor's account to another creditor's account.
+This can be useful for automated payment and exchange systems.

-5. Creditors receive notification events for every transfer in which they participate, either as senders (outgoing transfers), or as recipients (incoming transfers).
+6. Creditors receive notification events for every transfer in which they participate, either as senders (outgoing transfers), or as recipients (incoming transfers).
 Those notification events are properly ordered, so that the creditor can reliably assemble the